The Voice Kids (Polish TV series): Coaches and finalists

-Season summary
+Series overview

 Warning: the following table presents a significant amount of different colors.

 Season 1 (2018)

 The first edition of The Voice Kids premiered on January 1, 2018.
 The judges were Edyta Górniak, Tomson and Baron, and Dawid Kwiatkowski.
 The show was hosted by Tomasz Kammel, Barbara Kurdej-Szatan and Adam Zdrójkowski.
 The winner was 13-year-old Roksana Węgiel from Team Edyta, who later won Junior Eurovision Song Contest 2018 for Poland with the song "Anyone I Want to Be".

 Season 2 (2019)

 The second edition of The Voice Kids premiered on January 1, 2019.
 The judges were Dawid Kwiatkowski, Tomson and Baron, and Cleo.
 The show was hosted by Tomasz Kammel, Barbara Kurdej-Szatan, and Jaś Dąbrowski.
 The winner was 14-year-old Anna Dąbrowska from Team Cleo.

 Season 3 (2020)

 The third edition of The Voice Kids premiered on January 1, 2020.
-All three coaches and main host from the previous season returned, whereas Ida Nowakowska joined the show as new host replacing Barbara Kurdej-Szatan.
+All four coaches and main host from the previous season returned, whereas Ida Nowakowska joined the show as new host replacing Barbara Kurdej-Szatan.
 The winner was 14-year-old Marcin Maciejczak from Team Dawid.